OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     });
     ```

 Following the previous steps lets your add-in toggle the visibility of the task pane by pressing **Ctrl+Alt+Up** and **Ctrl+Alt+Down**.
-The same behavior is shown in the [Excel keyboard shortcuts](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/excel-keyboard-shortcuts) sample in the Office Add-ins PnP repo in GitHub.
+The same behavior is shown in the [Excel keyboard shortcuts](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/excel-keyboard-shortcuts) sample in the Office Add-in Samples repo in GitHub.

 ## Details and restrictions